|Eligibility Rules:||click here|

 Maynooth University traces its origins back to 1795.
 It is one of the top ranked universities in Ireland and was the first institution outside the United States to be ranked in the Princeton Review.
 MU welcomes over 8,400 students from more than 50 countries.
 Building on a tradition of scholarship and excellence in all aspects of its teaching and research, over 90% of Maynooth University faculty hold PhDs.
 Its vibrant and beautiful campus offers a friendly and personal atmosphere, as well as a first-class center of learning and research.
 At Maynooth University, you can have a true Irish university experience by studying amongst primarily Irish students.

 Maynooth University is home to several world renowned research institutes, including: NCG (National Centre for Geocomputation), NIRSA (National Institute for Research and Spatial Analysis), and An Foras Feasa, the Institute for Research in Irish Historical and Cultural Traditions.

 Maynooth University guarantees on-campus housing for all international students.
 The Halls of Residence consist of cluster flats, each with 4-8 single occupancy bedrooms, kitchen, and Internet access.

 ASA students in Dublin will live on campus at their respective host university.
 Residence Halls at Griffith College consist of cluster flats, each with 2 double bedrooms, shared kitchen, and Internet access.
 Residence Halls at Maynooth University also consist of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
-Meals are not included, with the exception of the Maynooth University summer program, which includes lunch Mon-Fri.
+Meals are not included, with the exception of the Maynooth University summer program, which includes breakfast Mon-Fri.
 Students from all over the world live in the residence halls, making for a diverse and international atmosphere.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 Semester programs include 1 overnight excursion and 2 day excursions.
 Summer programs include 2 day excursions.
 Destinations may vary by term.
 Past terms have included trips to: